 \subsection{Ablation of Components}

-As shown in Table~\ref{tab:3d_ablation}, we conduct an ablation study on the key components of Think3D.
-Compared to the GPT-4.1 baseline (first raw) that never calls the 3D tool, we find that directly using the 3D reconstruction space without an appropriate anchor camera pose to guide point cloud manipulation leads to a mild performance drop.
-This indicates that raw 3D input alone is insufficient, as the model must actively explore multiple viewpoints to arrive at the correct answer.
+As shown in Table~\ref{tab:3d_ablation}, we ablate key Think3D components.
+Compared to the GPT-4.1 baseline (first row) that never calls the 3D tool, directly using 3D reconstruction space without an anchor camera pose to guide point cloud manipulation causes a mild performance drop.
+This suggests raw 3D input alone is insufficient, as the model must actively explore multiple viewpoints to reach the correct answer.
 Adding anchor camera selection and ego-view configuration greatly improves performance.
-These components enable the model to process 3D point clouds more efficiently and develop a more comprehensive understanding of spatial relationships.
+These components help the model process 3D point clouds more efficiently.